12 June 2017

 And on the flip side, too often it’s the case that putting students into lower streams sets low expectations for those students’ potential: self-expectations, peer-expectations and even teacher expectations.
 Rather than holding a mindset that they are capable of moving up in the streams with effort and perseverance, they start to believe that they just don’t have what it takes and could never be like those ‘smart’ kids.

 It’s not fair to pigeonhole pubescent and pre-pubescent students.
 It’s a time of great changes in growth, thinking, maturity, development, attitudes… They may not yet see how maths fits into the bigger picture of their future.
 Stuck in lower maths classes with no expectation of promotion, the only horizon they can aspire to reach is the top of their lower-stream class.
 They are surrounded only by peers who are in the same boat, while the higher streams with the best maths teachers strive ahead.
 Students never even see what it’s like to be in a higher-level maths class, so how can they aspire to that, let alone achieve that?

 - We’re all for targeted teaching!! – but the devil is in the details.

-- At ELC our default position is that all our students are headed for Maths B in years 11 and 12.
+- At ELC our default position is that all our students are headed for Maths Methods in years 11 and 12.
 If they then strategically choose General Maths instead, great.
 It was their CHOICE.

 - If they don’t stream, that might be better for a more equal society.
 But your child can still learn beyond their peers, with no year-level limits at ELC!